alekssadowski95/Open-Source-Measurement-Equipment/README.md

 - Tektronix MDO3000: https://www.youtube.com/watch?v=VFX47ZGOn_o
 - Siglent SVA1015X VNA: https://www.youtube.com/watch?v=HxBcQDooAYs

--> A solution for some way to connect all devices to mains needs to be found -> A patent search for a handle mechanism has to be done or a mechanism from a device, that is at least 20 years old used.
+-> A solution for some way to connect all devices to mains needs to be found<br>
+-> A patent search for a handle mechanism has to be done or a mechanism from a device, that is at least 20 years old used.

 ## Patent search for handle mechanism